darinz/DL/02_Neural_Network/05_skip_connections.md

 - **Training stability**: Improve optimization of deep networks
 - **Performance boost**: Often lead to better accuracy

+**Intuitive Explanation:**
+> Imagine a deep neural network as a long chain of transformations.
+Without skip connections, information and gradients must pass through every link in the chain, which can cause them to fade or explode.
+Skip connections act like express lanes, allowing information and gradients to travel more directly and efficiently.

 ### Key Benefits

 1. **Gradient Flow**: Direct paths for gradient backpropagation